-That's all there is to Gail Howard's lottery method: Plot the first TWO SKIPS of every lotto number, in the last 10 lotto drawings (10 most recent draws in the respective lottery).
+That's all there is to Gail Howard's lottery method: Plot the first 2 skips of every lotto number, in the last 10 lotto drawings (10 most recent draws in the respective lottery).
 It takes much more effort to build a powerful lottery system!
 Many more filters are needed to eliminate that impressive number of lotto combinations!
-My lottery software employs some 50 filters per data layer, for up to 6 data layers!
-That makes Gaitsa's lotto "strategy" look like a tiny mouse fronting the elephant!
+My lottery software employs some 50 filters per data layer, for up to 6 data layers.
+That makes Gail's lotto "strategy" look like a tiny mouse fronting the elephant!

 Unfortunately, I also have an issue of decency with Gail Howard's lottery "system" as she advertises it.
-She claims more than 90 users/customers who are lotto jackpot winners.
-For some reason she got stuck with that number — 90+ — since the 1980's (I think I remember the "number" correctly)!
+She claims more than 90 users/customers who are "lotto jackpot winners".
+For some reason she got stuck with that number — 90+ — since the 1980s (I believe I remember the "number" correctly)!
 That smells like deception, fata mea!

-Let's say that every customer of Gail Howard's software/strategy wins at least once a year (an average of 100 drawings; I make Gail Howard a huge concession here; FFG yields far worst than 1 in 100 draws!)
+Let's say that every customer of Gail Howard's software and skip strategy wins at least once a year (an average of 100 drawings; I make Gail Howard a huge concession here; FFG yields far worse than 1 in 100 draws!)
 In fact, I checked randomly groups of 200 drawings in the results file of the lotto 6/49 U.K. game.
 The national lottery of the United Kingdom has a large database.
 I could NOT find a single winning situation for Gail Howard's method in 200 lotto 6/49 draws!

-Does Gaitsa have 4 million customers in the third millennium?
+Does Gail Howard have 4 million customers in the third millennium?
 NOT!
 (I don't think it possible to count that many suckers on a fairly small planet!)

 • The impact of statistical reporting (frequency) is vastly exaggerated, especially when a lot of graphical elements are thrown in.
 Let me stress my point right from the start.
 Lottery is a numerical phenomenon.
 Only numerical analyses are meaningful.
 All graphical elements are irrelevant.
 All the charts and graphical patterns are meaningless, as far as lottery is concerned.